pymag09/ansible-versioning/README.md

 ```
 Current versions list: `git tag`

-# Prepare playbook for execution.
+## Prepare playbook for execution in local environment

+`vagrant up`

-For examaple we want to execute http playbook.
+For example we want to execute http playbook.
 The role depends on `common` and `sshd` roles.
 ```
 #git tag
 common-v1.0.0